What is a Hepatitis B Vaccine

 Hepatitis B vaccine is available for all.
 We recommend infants and children to get the Hepatitis B vaccine.
 Certain groups are at higher risk of exposure to the virus and are especially encouraged to get vaccinated, including:

-- Travellers to countries with a high incidence of Hepatitis B
+- Frequent travellers to countries with high rates of Hepatitis B

 For patients, we recommend checking an anti HbS level (blood test) before and 3 months after the course of vaccination.
 This is usually paired with a HBsAg level.
 This is to ensure that you have the appropriate amount of circulating antibodies to protect you against Hepatitis B.